hazelcast/hazelcast-go-client/README.md

 - Go 1.9 or newer
 - Java 6 or newer
 - Hazelcast IMDG 3.6 or newer
-- Latest Hazelcast Go Client
+- Latest Hazelcast Go client

 ## 1.2.
 Working with Hazelcast Clusters

-Hazelcast Go Client requires a working Hazelcast IMDG cluster to run.
+Hazelcast Go client requires a working Hazelcast IMDG cluster to run.
 IMDG cluster handles storage and manipulation of the user data.
 Clients are a way to connect to IMDG cluster and access such data.

 IMDG cluster consists of one or more Hazelcast IMDG members.
 These members generally run on multiple virtual or physical machines